SharePoint/sp-dev-docs/docs/solution-guidance/modern-experience-customizations-customize-sites.md

 > We're not deprecating the "classic" experience; both "classic" and "modern" will coexist.

 <a name="supportedcustomizations"> </a>
-## Supported customizations in "modern" team sites
+## Supported customizations on "modern" team sites

 "Modern" sites have a different level of customization options compared to "classic" team sites.
 Over time we'll introduce additional customization options, mainly focusing on extensibility and branding.
-The following list gives a quick overview of the supported capabilities for "modern" team sites:
+The following list gives a quick overview of the supported capabilities for "modern" team sites.
+You can:

-- Apply a custom theme / change the logo
+- Apply a custom theme or change the logo.
-- Apply an out-of-the-box theme
+- Apply an out-of-the-box theme.
-- Custom site columns (fields) and content types
+- Create custom site columns (fields) and content types.
-- Lists and libraries
+- Create lists and libraries.
-- Site configurations, such as regional settings, languages, and auditing settings
+- Configure site settings, such as regional settings, languages, and auditing settings.

 > [!NOTE]
 > By default, a "modern" team site has scripting capabilities turned off.
 You can still apply a custom theme, but you cannot introduce a custom theme to the theme gallery as an option for end users.
 If you want to add a theme to the theme gallery, you need to [enable scripting](https://support.office.com/en-us/article/Turn-scripting-capabilities-on-or-off-1f2c515f-5d7e-448a-9fd7-835da935584f) on the site.

 <a name="notsupported"> </a>
-### What's not supported with "modern" team sites?
+### What's not supported on "modern" team sites

 In numerous areas on the "modern" team sites, the typical customizations are not currently available.
 Further support will be available for some of these topics when they are ready to be released.
 Following is a list of currently unsupported customizations on "modern" team sites:

-- Custom master pages; more extensive branding will be supported later using alternative options
+- Custom master pages; more extensive branding will be supported later using alternative options.
-- Changing "modern" site to use classic seattle.master or oslo.master
+- Changing "modern" site to use "classic" seattle.master or oslo.master.
-- Custom page layouts; we are looking to have support for multiple canvases in the future
+- Custom page layouts; we are looking to have support for multiple canvases in the future.
 - Enabling site or site collection scoped publishing features; technically, features can be currently activated, but this is not a supported configuration.
-- User custom actions / custom JavaScript; there will be a more controlled way to embed JavaScript on the pages through the SharePoint Framework Extensions (currently in dev preview)
+- User custom actions / custom JavaScript; there will be a more controlled way to embed JavaScript on the pages through the SharePoint Framework Extensions (currently in dev preview).
-- "Modern" subsites; subsites created in "modern" team sites use the "classic" experience, but you can change the user experience to be similar to "modern" sites
+- "Modern" subsites; subsites created on "modern" team sites use the "classic" experience, but you can change the user experience to be similar to "modern" sites.
-- Control available subsite template options
+- Ability to control available subsite template options.
-- "Classic" publishing features (WCM)
+- "Classic" publishing features (WCM).
-- Activating community feature or creating community subsites under "modern" team site
+- Activation of community feature or creation of community subsites under "modern" team site.

 Because "modern" team sites also have scripting capabilities disabled (it's a so called 'noscript' site), numerous areas cannot be customized.
 The impact of 'noscript' is the same for "modern" or "classic" sites.
 "Modern" sites have 'noscript' enabled by default, meaning that scripting capabilities are not available.
 However, it is possible and supported to disable 'noscript' settings in both "modern" and "classic" sites to further enable some capabilities.

-Following are some key areas to consider when you design your solutions related to the 'noscript' setting:
+When you design your solutions, consider these key areas related to the 'noscript' setting:

-- Sandbox solutions are not supported
+- Sandbox solutions are not supported.
-- Custom JavaScript cannot be enabled on the sites by using "classic" extensibility options (for example, via user custom actions)
+- Custom JavaScript cannot be enabled on the sites by using "classic" extensibility options (for example, via user custom actions).
-- You cannot access sites using SharePoint Designer
+- You cannot access sites using SharePoint Designer.
-- Some web parts are not available for end users
+- Some web parts are not available for end users.
-- Accessing or updating site property bag entries
+- Ability to access or update site property bag entries.

 > [!NOTE]
 > You can find the full list of impacted capabilities from the Microsoft Support article [Allow or prevent custom script](https://support.office.com/en-us/article/Allow-or-prevent-custom-script-1f2c515f-5d7e-448a-9fd7-835da935584f?ui=en-US&rs=en-US&ad=US) under the "Features affected when custom script is blocked" section.

 <a name="pnpprovisioningengine"> </a>
-### Using PnP Provisioning Engine with "modern" team sites
+### Using PnP provisioning engine with "modern" team sites

 You can use the [PnP provisioning engine](https://msdn.microsoft.com/en-us/pnp_articles/pnp-provisioning-engine-and-the-core-library) with "modern" team sites.
 The PnP provisioning engine automatically detects if a site is a "modern" team site and adjusts its behavior based on the supported capabilities.
 The process is exactly the same as using the PnP provisioning engine with "classic" sites where the scripting capabilities are not disabled.

 The following elements are ignored when a remote template is applied to a "modern" team site or a site that has 'noscript' enabled:

-- Site collection AuditLogTrimmingRetention configuration in the auditing settings
+- Site collection **AuditLogTrimmingRetention** configuration in the auditing settings
-- Apply a custom theme from the template; current implementation has a dependency on storing a custom theme to the catalog, which is not supported
+- Applying a custom theme from the template; current implementation has a dependency on storing a custom theme to the catalog, which is not supported
 - Form settings for content types
 - Adding custom user actions to site, web, or list level
 - Adding files with file types of ".asmx", ".ascx", ".aspx", ".htc", ".jar", ".master", ".swf", ".xap", ".xsf"
 - Adding files to libraries with the following urls `"_catalogs/theme"`, `"style library"`, `"_catalogs/lt"`, `"_catalogs/wp"`
 - Adding web parts to site pages
 - Storing provisioning template information to the property bag of the provisioned site
 - Adding or updating property bag entries to the site property bag